Beyond Academics: The Expeditions

 The Land Ethic curriculum combines Waldorf education, Outward Bound-style expeditions, and Wendell Berry’s insistence on an ethical sense-of-place to create a dynamic, place-based, wilderness curriculum that explores the places our students live.
 Over the course of four years, students at Youth Initiative will hike, canoe, and bike across the Driftless Region to develop a deep sense of the natural history, resources, lifestyles, and myriad ways locals relate to the land.
 Through this process, students begin to develop their own Land Ethic, their own understanding of correct relationship to each other and to the earth.

 While these expeditions are about developing a Land Ethic, they are first and foremost about developing as people.
-Expeditions require participants to step up, take initiative, work through challenges together, and find the depth of their own inner strength, resolve, and resilience.
+Expeditions require participants to step up, take initiative, work through challenges together, and deepen their resolve and resilience.
 In order to affect positive change in the world, students must believe in themselves.
 To believe in themselves, they must know themselves.
-And to know themselves, they must be challenged and face the quality of their character.
+High School provides substantial challenges to each student already and expeditions are aimed at helping them identify their inner strengths as well as the support of their peers in facing those real challenges associated with life off the trail.

 Expeditions Over Four Years